 13122 SW Yarrow Way, Tigard, OR 97223

 Thomas was born and raised in New York City where he resided until relocating to Oregon in 2002 with his bride Shizuko, whom he met at university.
 They are the proud parents of Catherine and Ethan who were both born in the Northwest.
 Thomas manages a case information system for a Portland based law firm.
 He has worked in the legal profession since 1989.
 Shizuko is a licensed clinical social worker.
-She assists people dealing with acute mental health issues and chronic medical issues.
+She works with patients on hospice.

 Thomas enjoys listening to classical music and folk, jazz, rhythm and blues and rock and roll.
 He and Shizuko enjoy dining and sampling the cuisines of the world.
 He has great interest in studying Masonic symbolism, art and history, Western philosophy and the cultural heritage of Western civilization.
 His interest extends to studying the spiritual and cultural traditions of the world’s great civilizations.
 Thomas enjoys baseball and has practiced Kyokushin karate with his son, Ethan.
 He treasures spending time with his family including their dog Buddy and especially assembling Lego with Ethan.
 On a light note, Thomas is probably the only Grand Lodge officer who grew up playing stickball and off-the-point (NYC street games).